-Darryl Dwayne Walker is a television correspondent, creative director, educator, movement specialist, and visual artist.
+Darryl Dwayne Walker is an artist ( actor / tv correspondent), creative director, educator, and movement specialist.
 Originally hailing from Norfolk Virginia born to two parents who migrated from the deep south of Birmingham Alabama.
 Darryl is best known for his work as a performing artist and his corresponding work in front of the camera for the TV show "Montage."

 Darryl has since danced in Off-Broadway Show "Cain and Able" starring multi-platinum recording artist Grammy winner Fred Hammond.
 He has also served as Creative Director and choreographed theater productions with Atlantic Records recording artist and song writer Darrell "Tank" Babbs as well as Aunjanue Ellis from the HBO Series "Lovecraft Country," along with many other stage productions and photoshoots.
 Mr. Walker has also worked on indie film "Incomplete" overseeing costume and wardrobe design for the film and its entire cast.
 For three seasons Darryl Dwayne worked as an entertainment news correspondent for the TV show "Montage," which aired in several markets on TV.
 Those markets broadcasted in Atlanta Georgia, Virginia, Washington DC, Northern Virginia, Fresno California, and New York City.
 Working for Montage allowed Darryl to further cultivate his skill set behind and in front of the camera.
 Darryl continues to teach master dance classes, choreograph, and work on film and television productions.

 Currently as a digital and mixed media artist, Darryl Dwayne is flexing his performing arts background and television personality skills at the same time.
-Working as a The Coordinator Of Community Engagement at the Newark Museum of Art where he also acts as the Creative Director over yearly summer theater productions and works in partnership with the artist in residency program.
+Working as The Coordinator Of Community Engagement at the Newark Museum of Art (NMOA) where he also acts as the Creative Director over yearly summer theater productions and works in partnership with the artist in residency program.
 He also produces and host Live IGTV series #HappyHourNMOA, "Art, Culture, and Spirits" which is supported by Tito's Handmade Vodka as part of NMOA's virtual programming.
+Darryl is currently on Season 3 of "Talks With Myself" a tv & web series cast in the role of Maurice.
 Darryl’s digital art/photography work has been on view at The Newark Museum of Art, Newark, NJ, The Newark Arts Festival, and Prospect St. Firehouse Cultural Center, Newark, NJ.
-The quote that Darryl has coined and lives by is "I Dream In Color As I Paint My Reality," and he continues to do just that.
+The quote that Darryl has coined and lives by is "I Dream In Color As I Paint My Dreams Into Reality," and he continues to do just that.